adamtow/geocuts/docs/English.md

 - [**Download GeoCuts**](https://routinehub.co/shortcut/1732)

-When you first install GeoCuts, you will ask to configure the following options:
+When you first install GeoCuts, the Customize Shortcuts screen will appear and ask you the following questions:

-1. **Distance Unit**: Miles or Kilometers
-2. **Siri Language**: Used with the [Lock Detection](#lock-detection) feature, this is the language Siri will speak to you.
+1. **Siri Language**: Used with the [Lock Detection](#lock-detection) feature, this is the language Siri will speak to you.
-3. **Siri Voice**: The voice Siri will use to speak the Lock Detection prompt.
+2. **Siri Voice**: The voice Siri will use to speak the Lock Detection prompt.

 >You can change the Lock Detection prompt your iOS device speaks to you from Settings.

+Next, GeoCuts will ask you a series of setup questions:

+- **Language**: GeoCuts is fully localized and ready to be translated in your language.
+Read the section on localization for more details.
+- **Distance Unit**: Choose between Kilometers or Miles when entering Trigger Radius values.
+- Current Location Method:
+- Default Mapping App:
+- Lock Detection:
+- Logging:
+- Cronios:
+- Next: Create a new location trigger, read the documentation, or go to the GeoCuts Home.

 ***